FennBoii/FennBoii/README.md

     startLocalStream - this is to start a local stream to your local network from nodejs project (run with 'node main.js').

     getWorkSchedule - using automation, I can get my actual work schedule.
 Its really handy thats why its here.

+    videoConverter - custom made ffmpeg based video converter using nodejs for local conversion (HEAVY ON CPU FOR SOME)